-Andrew Cuomo’s top aide resigns
+Cuomo’s top aide resigns as governor faces harassment furor

 Some lawmakers want an impeachment vote in days, but committee members say the probe could wrap up in a month.
 State law requires at least 30 days between an Assembly impeachment vote and Senate impeachment trial.

-Assembly member Amanda Septimo called for urgency.
+Assembly member Amanda Septimo called for urgency, saying Cuomo was damaging the Democratic Party nationally.

-“What we need to do the soonest is to get Cuomo out of power because of the way he uses it, like a weapon,” the Bronx Democrat said.

-Democrats are increasingly worried about how Cuomo will affect political races in New York and potentially nationally, Septimo said.

-“I’m willing to put money on how soon we see Cuomo‘s face on an attack mailer somewhere in Ohio,” she said.
-“I feel like everyone’s calculus is bigger than themselves at this point, besides the governor.”
+“I’m willing to put money on how soon we see Cuomo’s face on an attack mailer somewhere in Ohio,” she said.

 Lt.
 Gov. Kathy Hochul would take over for Cuomo if a majority of the 150-member Assembly votes to impeach him.

-Many lawmakers have criticized the governor for failing to acknowledge that his unwelcome remarks and touching violated his administration’s own definition of sexual harassment, which is based on how a person feels despite the perpetrator’s intent.

-Cuomo also faces scrutiny from federal prosecutors over his administration’s handling of COVID-19 nursing home data.
-And the state ethics commission is looking into the same issues that the Assembly is investigating.

-In addition, Albany County Sheriff Craig Apple said Saturday that Cuomo could face misdemeanor charges if investigators substantiate Commisso’s complaint.
+Albany County Sheriff Craig Apple said Saturday that Cuomo could face misdemeanor charges if investigators substantiate Commisso’s complaint.
 At least five district attorneys have asked for materials from the attorney general’s inquiry to see if any of the allegations could result in criminal charges.

-The investigation concluded that Cuomo sexually harassed a state trooper with unwanted touching and suggestive remarks, a previously unknown account.
-Investigators found that the governor wanted to assign the trooper to his security detail after briefly meeting her, even though she lacked qualifications for the job.

 Sign up for Daily Newsletters